 Recently, I was contacted by a friend about how to establish and nurture a healthy relationship with our boys.
 Over the years, she has watched the way we have raised our boys and has admired our ability to reach them.

-There is no formula for raising boys!
 I wish I could say, if you do X, Y, and Z, then your kids will turn out perfectly, but that is not the case.
-Each child comes with their own unique set of abilities, personalities, and temperments.
+Each child comes with their own unique set of abilities, personalities, and temperaments.
 What works for one child may not work for another.

 What I do know is that each child is a blessing from the Lord, and He knows our children even better than we do.
 Pray for your children.
 Pray for wisdom in reaching their heart, pray for how you may best nurture that child specifically.
 Pray for your relationship with him, and pray for his relationship with the Lord.
 One of the greatest joys that I have had as a parent is sharing the love of God with my children, and leading them to Christ.